|

 local ice company or the cost is sometimes high.
 But there is a

-solution!
 The Cole Parmer Dry Ice Machine allows you to make a one pound

 block of dry ice in just sixty seconds and will produce